Finding a Top Financial Advisor Firm in Farmington, Connecticut

 - Clients Per AdvisorFirms with a lower ratio of clients per financial advisor are ranked higher.

 - Age of FirmFirms that have been in business longer are ranked higher.

 All information is accurate as of the writing of this article.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.

 Connecticut Wealth Management (CTWM) sits atop our list of the highest-rated financial advisory firms in Farmington.
 The firm works mostly with individuals and high-net-worth individuals, although it also serves some pension and profit-sharing plans, charitable organizations and other businesses.
 To become a client, you'll need a minimum of $1 million in investable assets, although the firm may choose to waive this requirement.

-CTWM's team of advisors includes 13 certified financial planners (CFPs), six certified public accountants (CPAs), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).
-(Advisors may have more than one credential.)
+CTWM's team of advisors has earned several designations, such as the certified financial planner (CFP), certified public accountant (CPA), certified investment management analyst (CIMA) and certified divorce financial analyst (CDFA).

 Connecticut Wealth Management Background

 Connecticut Wealth Management was founded in 2010.
 The principal owners of the firm are CEO Kevin C. Leahy, Denis M. Horrigan and COO Michael A. Tedone.
 The trio has around 80 years of combined experience in financial services.